zhiqwang/yolort/README.md

 ### ✨ Inference on `PyTorch` backend

+There are no extra compiled components in `yolov5rt` and package dependencies are minimal, so the code is very simple to use.

 <details>
-  <summary>There are no extra compiled components in `yolov5rt` and package dependencies are minimal, so the code is very simple to use.
-We provide instructions how to install dependencies via conda.</summary>
+  <summary>We provide instructions how to install dependencies via conda.</summary><br/>

   First, clone the repository locally: